kalisio/k-atlas/README.md

 >
 > The given simplification tolerance will be scaled according to administrative level using this formula: `tolerance at level N = tolerance / 2^(N-2)`

-For testign purpose you can also limit the processed administrative levels using the `MIN_LEVEL/MAX_LEVEL` environment variables.
+For testing purpose you can also limit the processed administrative levels using the `MIN_LEVEL/MAX_LEVEL` environment variables.

 ### Planet generation